M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Abstract

 \section{Abstract}

-High-quality material synthesis is essential for replicating complex surface properties to create realistic digital scenes.
-However, existing methods often suffer from inefficiencies in time and memory, require domain expertise, or demand extensive training data, with high-dimensional material data further constraining performance.
-Additionally, most approaches lack multi-modal guidance capabilities and standardized evaluation metrics, limiting control and comparability in synthesis tasks.
-To address these limitations, we propose \ours, a novel neural material synthesis framework utilizing hyperdiffusion.
-Our method employs neural fields as a low-dimensional representation and incorporates a multi-modal conditional hyperdiffusion model to learn the distribution over material weights.
-This enables flexible guidance through inputs such as material type, text descriptions, or reference images, providing greater control over synthesis.
+High-quality material synthesis is essential for replicating complex surface properties to create realistic scenes.
+Despite advances in the generation of material appearance based on analytic models, the synthesis of real-world measured BRDFs remains largely unexplored.
+To address this challenge, we propose \ours, a novel \textbf{m}ulti-\textbf{m}odal \textbf{ma}terial \textbf{s}ynthesis framework based on \textbf{hy}perdiffusion. \ours{} enables high-quality reconstruction of complex real-world materials by leveraging neural fields as a compact continuous representation of BRDFs.
+Furthermore, our multi-modal conditional hyperdiffusion model allows for flexible material synthesis conditioned on material type, natural language descriptions, or reference images, providing greater user control over material generation.
 To support future research, we contribute two new material datasets and introduce two BRDF distributional metrics for more rigorous evaluation.
-We demonstrate the effectiveness of \ours through extensive experiments, including a novel statistics-based constrained synthesis approach, which enables the generation of materials of desired categories.
+We demonstrate the effectiveness of \ours through extensive experiments, including a novel statistics-based constrained synthesis, which enables the generation of materials of desired categories.